ericvaladas/react-uncontrolled-form/README.md

   }
 });
 ```
-If a validator does not return `true`, the value will be passed to your field component via the `message` prop.
+The value will be passed to your field component via the `message` prop.
+If a validator does not return a message, it is considered valid.
 ```js
 const Input = Field(React.createClass({
   render() {